 - A Certain Magical Index: Nephthys is an undead Egyptian girl with Stripperifically placed mummy bandages.

-- The 1971 movie Blood From the Mummy's Tomb, based on Jewel of Seven Stars, is about the resurrection of the beautiful Egyptian queen Tera.
+- Blood From The Mummys Tomb, based on Jewel of Seven Stars, is about the resurrection of the beautiful Egyptian queen Tera.

-- The Mummy: When Ahmanet is first resurrected she starts out as a dessicated walking corpse, but after devouring enough lifeforce from her victims to restore her body she becomes a Cute Monster Girl.
-She also tries to seduce the hero by sending him visions in which she appears as her once human self.
+- In The Mummy (2017), when Ahmanet is first resurrected she starts out as a desiccated walking corpse, but after devouring enough lifeforce from her victims to restore her body she becomes a Cute Monster Girl.
+She also tries to seduce the hero by sending him visions in which she appears as her once-human self.